Kirkbride, Durisdeer: Covenanters

 The congregation of Durisdeer Church hold a Conventicle every year at Kirkbride.
-This open air preaching was held regularly in secret during the Covenanting times and revived in 1957 by the minister of Durisdeer, late Rev Bill Scott.
+This open-air preaching was held regularly in secret during the Covenanting times and revived in 1957 by the minister of Durisdeer, the late Rev Bill Scott.

 A white marble Northumbrian Cross, the 'Martyrs Cross', stands in the Dalgarnock burial ground, erected in 1925 and carved as a memorial to the 57 (54 men and three women) Nithsdale Covenanters who gave their lives for their faith.
-A letter book relating to the erection of this cross was kept at Hornel Library, Kirkcudbright.
+A letterbook relating to the erection of this cross was kept at Hornel Library, Kirkcudbright.

-The names of the martyr's are listed with the places and dates of death where known and the following death locations relate to this area of Nithsdale:
+The names of the martyr's are listed with the places and dates of death where known, and the following death locations relate to these area of Nithsdale:

 James Harkness led the famous 'Enterkin Raid' when he led a band of 40 Covenanters who rescued seven out of nine fellow Covenanters who were being taken to Edinburgh via the nearby 'Enterkin Path' to be sold into slavery in America.
 He was captured by Claverhouse but escaped and fled to Ulster, only returning after the 'Killing Times' ended.
 His brother Thomas was however hung at the Grassmarket in Edinburgh and his name is on the Martyrs Cross.
 This is the famous Harkness family who were staunch Covenanters with many stories told of their trials and tribulations.

 The Lagdow Cairn on Kirkbride Hill is a small monument of stones that is said to commemorate the site where a person named Dow was shot by Sir Robert Grierson, the Laird of Lag and as a consequence the Cairn's name is derived from the surnames of Lag & Dow.

 A story is told of two Covenanters who were being constantly hunted by the King's troops with no success thanks to the shelter given by the locality and by their friends and neighbours.
-The troops unusually decided to capture instead the men's wives and take them into custody to force the capitulation of their husbands.
-Being warned, on many occasions the wives easily avoided capture, however one day they were caught in open country and the best they could do was hide in amongst the bracken and heather.
-Despite the soldiers walking through where they lay they were not discovered and this was taken as being akin to 'Peden's Blanket' where fog hid the righteous.
+The troops unusually decided to instead capture the men's wives and take them into custody to force the capitulation of their husbands.
+Being warned, on many occasions the wives easily avoided capture.
+However, one day they were caught in open country and the best they could do was hide in amongst the bracken and heather.
+Despite the soldiers walking through where they lay, they were not discovered and this was taken as being akin to 'Peden's Blanket' where fog hid the righteous.